SkylineCommunications/dataminer-docs/user-guide/Troubleshooting/Procedures/Investigating_NATS_Issues.md

 ### nats-server.config

 > [!NOTE]
-> From DataMiner 10.3.11/10.3.0 [CU8] onwards<!--RN 37401-->, when changes are made to *nats-server.config*, the old version of that file is saved in the *C:\Skyline DataMiner\Recycle Bin* folder.
+> From DataMiner 10.3.11/10.3.0 [CU8] onwards<!--RN 37401-->, when DataMiner makes changes to *nats-server.config*, the old version of that file is saved in the *C:\Skyline DataMiner\Recycle Bin* folder.

 #### Cluster of 3 or more DMAs